 I was pleasantly surprised by a little gem by the name of Flori Flower & Korean Café.
 Located in Causeway Bay, it’s been circulating around on social media.
 From the pictures, I knew it was pretty as far as the decor goes, but I didn’t expect it to actually be opened by a Korean family.
 The café serves traditional Korean snacks with a modern twist and holds flower-cake workshops regularly.

 Flori Flower & Korean Café is an Instagrammer’s paradise.
 It’s not my cup of tea, but I can see why so many teenage girls flock there for pictures.
 Paired with the K-pop craze that’s still going strong in Hong Kong after more than six years, it’s no wonder the humble eatery is drawing up a craze on social media.

 Scrolling through Instagram, the most popular pick from the menu seems to be Flori All Day Tea Set.
-It’s essentially a British two-tired afternoon tea topped with an assortment of small, flowery cakes, pastries and macarons.
+It’s essentially a British two-tiered afternoon tea topped with an assortment of small, flowery cakes, pastries and macarons.
 Mum and I settled for something easier on the wallet: a Korean-style dessert pancake called a hotteok and a salad.

 First up, we ordered Flori Flower & Korean Café’s Korean Raspberry Dessert Pancake or the hotteok, which came with a drizzle of chocolate sauce, whipped cream and fruits on the side.
 The Korean pancake resembles a Chinese glutinous rice cake, a dense cake made of glutinous rice grounded into a paste, then moulded into a specific shape.
 It has a mild, tangy taste, and the texture is chewy and filling – one is enough for a girl.

 The menu comprises of three salads: the Flower Salad, the Fresh Seafood Salad and the Well-being Salad.
 Since Mum and I didn’t feel like seafood and had no idea what the “Well-being Salad” was, we chose the Flower Salad.
 It’s a beautifully presented mixture of greens, fruits and edible flowers.